 - Condition of Rental Property Checklist

-Ensuring that your rental property remains in good condition is a top priority for any landlord.
+Ensuring that a rental property remains in good condition is a top priority for any landlord.

-Keeping track of which of your previous tenants may be culpable for any uncovered damages can be a difficult task – especially with the stress of trying to rent out your unit.
+Keeping track of which previous tenants may be responsible for any uncovered damages can be difficult – especially with the stress of renting out a unit.

-A rental checklist organizes the condition of your property and tracks the liability of all incoming and outgoing tenants.
+A rental checklist organizes the condition of a property and tracks the liability of all incoming and outgoing tenants.

-Tenants should complete a rental inspection checklist immediately upon signing the lease agreement – logging all noticeable damages and defects.
+Tenants should complete a rental inspection checklist immediately upon signing the Lease Agreement and entering their new rental – logging all noticeable damages and defects.

 Your role as the landlord or property manager will be to: